 Before the blood is given to you, the blood label and your identity will be thoroughly checked.
-This ensures the nurse is giving the proper blood products to the right recipient.
+This ensures the doctor or nurse is giving the proper blood products to the right recipient.

 If you or your medical provider observes blood transfusion reaction symptoms, the transfusion should be immediately stopped.
 A laboratory representative should come and draw blood from you and take the donated blood for testing to ensure they were matched appropriately.